Group Travel Tour Operator and DMC for London

-If you would rather stay outside London, we can offer attractive packages staying at the Holiday Inn or Crowne Plaza at Heathrow (which offer free on site coach parking) with prices including just breakfast from £69 per person or with breakfast & dinner from £89 per person.
+If you would rather stay outside London, we can offer attractive packages staying in the Heathrow area (which offer free on site coach parking) with prices including just breakfast from £69 per person or with breakfast & dinner from £89 per person.
 Prices shown include Buckingham Palace entrance tickets.

 |2022 dates||2 days / 1 night|

 |Sundays at the St Giles Hotel London***||From £72.00 per person|

 |Sundays at a Central 4 star hotel||From £95.00 per person|

 A single room supplement will apply – details on request.